 In the event the grievance is against the Director of Human Resources, the employee will submit a written grievance to the Vice President for Finance and Administration.
-If the grievance is against the Vice President for Finance and Administration, the Vice President for Academic Affairs will substitute for the Vice President for Finance and Administration in steps II and III.
+If the grievance is against the Vice President for Finance and Administration, the Provost will substitute for the Vice President for Finance and Administration in steps II and III.